Skip to main content

 As you can see above it is not allowed to run the above unless you pay for the use of the Fixer API.

 I did come up with a workaround.
-The requirement for this is that you need to use an existing DW instance.
+The requirement for this is that you need to use an existing Prepare instance database.

 The function script looks like this